Keraloon/French-Translation-DQMT3D/README.md

 If you find problems within the texts, let me know.

-In order to install the patch you need to put the data folder in "0004000000074600/romfs" folder
+!!
+In order to install the patch you need to put the data folder in "0004000000074600\romfs" folder on Citra\load\mods for Citra, and luma\titles for 3ds with luma !!